jymjam/web-scraper/README.md

-### Web Scraper that scrapes jokes off the front page of r/jokes and servers it on an api endpoint running on express.
+### Web Scraper that scrapes jokes off the front page of r/jokes and serves it on an api endpoint running on express.